AndersDeath/diary2/000-current.md

 # 04 Januar - Donnerstag - Berlin - 471 Tag der Einwanderung

 I was working from home today. the weather is much colder than I expected.
 I was working for a whole day on different tasks and it was nice.
 Also I viewed an apartment today.
 The shape of this is quite weird but the location is great.
-In general I didn
+In general I didn't do a lot of things today.